gregors/standard_draw_tk/README.md

 # Standard Draw TK

 I was going through the [Algorithms 4th edition](https://algs4.cs.princeton.edu/home/) and wanted to write the algorithms in ruby instead of the default java.
 The book uses the [Princeton Standard Libraries](https://introcs.cs.princeton.edu/java/stdlib/) to help clarify the code.
-I've added a simple [jruby wrapper gem](https://rubygems.org/gems/princeton_standard_libraries) that lets you call the original java code in Jruby.

 I really would like to call this code in standard ruby.
 So I'm attempting to keep the original interface while recreating the logic using the [ruby TK gem](https://github.com/ruby/tk).
+The graphics drawing portion works but the library is not yet fully complete.

+If you need something not yet ported consider using the [jruby wrapper gem](https://rubygems.org/gems/princeton_standard_libraries) that lets you call the original java code in Jruby.

 ## Installation